Words

 Why choose positive language?

-The Psychological Benefits of Positive Language
+The Mental Perks of Using Positive Language

 The Ripple Effect of Positivity

-Positive Language in Community Building
+Using Positive Language to Build Community

 Positive Things Words Can Do!!!!!